 When should I schedule a comprehensive exam?

 This type of dental examination is often compulsory for new patients.
-If you aren’t changing offices you should not be thinking about a comprehensive exam more often than once every 3 years.
-That is the ADA recommendation for adults and children above the age of two.
+If you are not changing offices, you should not be thinking about a comprehensive exam more often than once every 3 years.
+That is the ADA recommendation for adults and children aged two and older.

 You might need one more often, however, if you suffer from certain conditions or diseases, or if you are a smoker.
-It’s best to discuss your habits and general health with your dentist.
+It is best to discuss your habits and general health with your dentist.

 Limited oral evaluation